AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 Executable Semantics
 ~~~~~~~~~~~~~~~~~~~~

-In Ada 2012,  expressions in contracts have the regular semantics of
+In Ada, expressions in contracts have the regular semantics of
 Boolean expressions.
 In particular, runtime errors may occur during their
 computation.
 To facilitate both debugging of assertions and combination of
 testing and static verification, the same semantics is used by GNATprove.